 You can grow a healthy plant if you provide Monstera with a healthy and suitable foundation on which to grow.
 It is very important to ensure that the soil you use for your plants is the correct type.

 The cause of root rot is typically improper soil mix, which can lead to soggy conditions that encourage fungal growth.
-You can take a few simple steps to prevent root rot from happening in your Monstera plants.
+You can take proper care of your monstera plant and follow few simple steps you can prevent root rot from happening.

 Make sure you are using a well-draining potting mix.
 A good mix will contain a mix of organic matter and inorganic matter, such as perlite or vermiculite.
 You can add some organic matter to your soil mix to improve drainage.